Raising your prices can be one of the scariest things you do as a business owner.

 3) Update your portfolio!

-I always have two priorities BEFORE I raise my prices: to update my portfolio and up my social media game!
+I have a list of priorities that I go through before raising prices, and two of those priorities BEFORE I raise my prices are: to update my portfolio and up my social media game!

 Always be sure to update your website by selecting your newest and best images and putting them throughout your website!
 Also, if you haven’t updated your website bio or about me page recently, go back through it and re-introduce yourself.
 Add in a new headshot or some new fun facts—just give it a little facelift!
 This allows everything on your site to have a fresh, intentional, and updated look that will show potential clients that your services are worth the higher pricing!